etmoore/node-workshop/w1/lessons/04-node-intro.md

 1. One language on the client and server
 1. Huge community!
-1. Async out-of-the-box, which is great for web development - why?
+1. Async out-of-the-box, which is great for web development - why? _Because there's a lot that happens over the network, and you don't know how long that stuff will take.
+Async means that your program won't be blocked._
 1. Great for JSON APIs, I/O (not so great for CPU-intensive apps)

 ## Basic Examples